mgrove36/bbc-young-reporter/_posts/2019-03-06-could-sky-high-aims-bring-reading-down.md

 image-caption: One of the buildings in CNM Estates' Verto developments | &copy; Reading School
 layout: image-article
 categories: articles
+description: On February 6th, 2019, Berkeley Developments started to tear down the old Homebase and Toys R Us in Forbury Retail Park, Reading, to turn it into a housing estate.
+Homebase and Toys R Us are some of the many buildings being knocked down in the area to make way for new high-rise flats, but could reaching for the sky also have a negative effect that brings the people of Reading down?
 ---

 On February 6th, 2019, Berkeley Developments started to tear down the old Homebase and Toys R Us in Forbury Retail Park, Reading, to turn it into a housing estate.
 Homebase and Toys R Us are some of the many buildings being knocked down in the area to make way for new high-rise flats, but could reaching for the sky also have a negative effect that brings the people of Reading down?